• Deutsch

 • Access to a remote SSH server with your login credentials.

-• An SSH client: This is built into Linux and macOS.
-For Windows, you can use a tool like PuTTY.
+• An SSH client: built into Linux and macOS; on Windows, you can use a tool like PuTTY.

 • Basic command-line familiarity.